Have you been grinding your teeth at night?

 Teeth grinding is a common dental concern that we treat at Esthetic Dental Solutions.
 Many people are unaware that they have been grinding their teeth until more serious tooth damage has occurred.
 Luckily, for our patients who schedule regular preventative care, Dr. Hedlund is constantly examining for signs and symptoms of teeth grinding to prevent future tooth damage.

 If you suspect you have been grinding your teeth while you sleep, we recommend scheduling an appointment today with our compassionate and caring team.
-As your trusted dentist in Alpharetta, GA, Dr. Hedlund will evaluate your teeth for any damage, and create a customized night guard for you to wear at night to reduce the chances of tooth damage.
+As your trusted dentist in Roswell and Alpharetta, GA, Dr. Hedlund will evaluate your teeth for any damage, and create a customized night guard for you to wear at night to reduce the chances of tooth damage.

 Bruxism: What Esthetic Dental Solutions Can Do for You

 Teeth grinding is a hard habit to break, especially when you are unconscious while doing it.
 That’s why we recommend the use of a customized night guard.
 Our customized night guards fit comfortably and securely into your mouth.
 They protect your teeth while you sleep.
 Even if you attempt to grind your teeth together in the night, you won’t cause tooth damage through the night guard.